-The motherboard supports up to 768MB 100/133MHz SDRAM.
+The motherboard supports up to 768MB 100MHZ and 133MHZ SDRAM.
 No hardware or BIOS setup is required after adding or removing the system memory.
+The chipset does not support ECC, However, ECC memory modules may still be used, but the ECC function will not be available.